Tampereen-Viipurin Ilves-Kissat: History

-In the autumn of 2004, with the club's football team in 6th Division, the management of the club decided to make a push for higher tiers, and in the autumn of 2010 the club achieved promotion to Kakkonen, i.e. 3rd tier.
-For the 2011 season, Ilves-Kissat entered an arrangement whereby they became the farm team for FC Haka of Valkeakoski, but the season ended with relegation to 3rd Division.
+In the autumn of 2004 with the clubs football team in the 6th Division, the management of the club decided to make a push for higher tiers and in the autumn of 2010 the club achieved promotion to Kakkonen, the third tier of Finnish football.
+For the 2011 season Ilves-Kissat entered an arrangement whereby they became the farm team for FC Haka of Valkeakoski, but the season ended with relegation to the 3rd Division.